george-kurshakov/kurshakov_RT2_1/README.md

 ## By Georgii A. Kurshakov

 The package contains the nodes and the simulation environment for controlling a mobile robot in the Gazebo simulation environment.
+> This branch contains the Doxygen documentation since it was here from the beginning!
+For the Sphinx documentation another branch will be created.

 ### Required packages